OutSystems/docs-product/src/getting-started/transitioning/intro.md

 figma:
 ---

-# Transitioning to the OutSystems language
+# Adding OutSystems to your portfolio

 <div class="info" markdown="1">